Essex: County-wide

-Elections that would have taken place in May 2025 were postponed pending local government re-organisation.

 County Hall

 The county council chamber and main headquarters is at the County Hall in Chelmsford.
 Before 1938, the council regularly met in London near Moorgate, which with significant parts of the county close to that point and the dominance of railway travel had been more convenient than any place in the county.
 The County Hall, made a listed building in 2007, dates largely from the mid-1930s and is decorated with fine artworks of that period, mostly the gift of the family who owned the textile firm Courtaulds.

 Borough and district level

 The county of Essex is divided into 12 district and borough councils with 2 unitary authorities (Southend on Sea and Thurrock).
 The 12 councils manage housing, local planning, refuse collection, street cleaning, elections and meet in their respective civic offices.
 The local representatives are elected in parts in local elections, held every year.

 Youth councils

 The Essex County Council also has a Youth Assembly, 75 members aged between 11 and 19 who aim to represent all young people in their districts across Essex.
 They decide on the priorities for young people and campaign to make a difference.
 With this, some district and unitary authorities may have their own youth councils, such as Epping Forest, Uttlesford and Harlow.

 All these councillors are elected by their schools.
 The elections to the Young Essex Assembly occur in the respective schools in which the candidates are standing, likewise for the youth councils at a district and unitary level.
 These young people will then go on to represent their school and their parish/ward or (in the case of the Young Essex Assembly) their entire district.
 The initiative seeks to engage younger people in the county and rely on the youth councillors of all status to work closely with schools and youth centres to improve youth services in Essex and help promote the opinions of Essex youth.